 Every step taken off designated boardwalks or trails compacts the soil, crushes vegetation, and accelerates erosion.
 The delicate microenvironments around geothermal features are especially vulnerable; the thin crust covering hot springs can collapse under weight, damaging irreplaceable formations and posing safety risks.
 Even on official trails, heavy use leads to widening paths, root exposure, and sedimentation in nearby streams.
 The National Park Service estimates that unauthorized trail creation and trampling have altered drainage patterns in some meadows, reducing native plant cover and encouraging weed invasion.

-Wildlife Disturbance and Behavior Changes
+Wildlife Disturbance and Behavioral Changes

-Human presence affects wildlife behavior in subtle and overt ways.
+Human presence affects wildlife behavior in both subtle and overt ways.
 Animals that become habituated to humans may lose their natural wariness, increasing risks of vehicle collisions and dangerous encounters.
 Bison and elk that linger near roadsides are more likely to be struck by vehicles; in 2023 alone, over a dozen bison were killed in vehicle collisions within the park.
 Additionally, the constant traffic noise elevates stress hormones in species such as wolves and coyotes, altering their hunting patterns and territorial behaviors.

 Feeding wildlife—though illegal—remains a persistent problem.
 When animals consume human food, they suffer from malnutrition and disease transmission, and they may become aggressive toward people.
 The park's rangers spend considerable resources on enforcement and education to curb such behavior, but the sheer volume of visitors makes complete prevention impossible.
+This ongoing interaction disrupts natural behaviors and can lead to long-term population impacts.

 Legacy of Resource Extraction and Infrastructure

 Long before Yellowstone was protected, prospectors and settlers sought resources from the land.
 Although most extractive activities are now prohibited, their scars remain visible, and some modern infrastructure continues to exert pressure.
+These legacies complicate restoration efforts and highlight the tension between conservation and historical land use.

 Mining and Drilling Scars

 Historic mining operations in the Yellowstone region extracted gold, silver, copper, and other metals.
 The most notorious example is the Henderson Mine, which operated on the park's border and discharged heavy metals into Soda Butte Creek.
 While the mine closed decades ago, acid drainage and elevated levels of arsenic, lead, and zinc persist in sediments, affecting aquatic life and water quality downstream.
 Abandoned mine shafts and tailings piles remain across adjacent national forests, leaching contaminants during spring runoff.
+These pollutants can travel far beyond their original sites, impacting ecosystems within Yellowstone.

 Oil and gas exploration within the Greater Yellowstone Ecosystem has had similar consequences.
 Although drilling is now banned inside the park, seismic testing and road construction for extraction just outside its boundaries disturb wildlife migration and fragment habitats.
 Spills from pipelines and tanker trucks pose ongoing risks to rivers and groundwater.
+These activities underscore the importance of buffer zones and coordinated land management beyond park boundaries.

 Road Networks and Visitor Facilities